argonatorUberTF/Uber-Team-Fortress/README.md

 # CODING TIPS
 Don't leave blank lines, or use /* /* comments, adds to code size by 12%, slows things down a lot.
 For the love of god, use // for comments instead.
 Sparingly.
+# Do not do this:
+local variablethatconflictswithaglobalname
+(a blank line which lags the function)
+(code.....blah)
+} (and forget the semicolon)

 Production/release code should only have the minimum comments to speed up the code.
 This particular build only runs in window with MSDSV .28BXE build.
 Not sure about .32 MVDSV yet.
 Xavior did some tweaks to that build used here.